milvus-io/milvus-docs/site/en/userGuide/manage_index.md

 ## Drop an index

-Drop the index of a specified field in a specified collection.
+Drop the index if you are sure that you do not want to use it anymore.

 <div class="alert caution">
 The drop operation is irreversible.
 Dropping an index removes all corresponding index files.